apache/predictionio/docs/manual/source/evaluation/metricbuild.html.md

 is that the return value is a `Option[Double]`, in contrast to `Double` for `AverageMetric`.
 This class only computes the average of `Some(.)` results.
 Lines 5 to 13 are the actual logic.
-The first `if` factors out the positively predicted case, and the computation is simliar to the accuracy metric.
+The first `if` factors out the positively predicted case, and the computation is similiar to the accuracy metric.
 The negatively predicted case are the *don't cares*, which we return `None`.